Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    1. ChakraCore was updated to version 1.8.1;
    2. JavaScriptEngineSwitcher.ChakraCore.Native.debian-x64 package has been
-      replaced by the JavaScriptEngineSwitcher.ChakraCore.Native.linux-x64 package.
+      replaced by the JavaScriptEngineSwitcher.ChakraCore.Native.linux-x64 package;
+   3. Prevented an occurrence of the “Host may not have set any promise continuation callback.
+Promises may not be executed.” error.

    =============
    DOCUMENTATION